How to create a Collaborative Course

 Courses or Modules

-Single-standing or a group of a few courses that do not lead alone to a degree, but can be part of a programme
+Single-standing or a group of few courses that do not lead alone to a degree but can be part of a programme

 Credit-bearing

-They must give credits (ECTS) or be accreditable
+These courses or modules must give credits (ECTS) or be accreditable.

 Co-creations

-They are co-develope and/or co-taught by at least two Unite! partner universities
+These courses or modules are co-developed and/or co-taught by at least two Unite! partner universities

 - Upscale resources by sharing expertise